kennedyopokuasare/recommender/README.md

 Drama is the most common genre, with over 4,000 movies.
 Comedy follows, with a slightly lower frequency.
 War, Musical, Western, IMAX, and Film-Noir have the fewest movies.

 ## Data Preprocessing

 **Collaborative filtering** works on the premise that similar users like similar movies.
 Here, we transform the movie ratings data into a user-movie matrix, known as the utility matrix.
 In the utility matrix, rows represent users, columns represent movies, and the matrix items $u_{i,j}$ represent user $ i $'s rating of movie $ j $.

+## Generating recommendations

+**Open [the notebook to read](./movie_recommender.ipynb)** the code and how the recommendations system works using unsupervised K Nearest Neighbours and Cosine similarity.

 ## References